 - Heat treat your flour in one of two ways.Microwave method: Add flour to a microwave-safe bowl and microwave on high for 30 seconds.
 Stir a couple of times.
 Repeat two more times for a total of 90 seconds.Oven method: Preheat oven to 300°F. Spread the flour out on a baking sheet and bake on the bottom rack for 5 minutes.

-- Cream butter and sugar together with a hand mixer until aerated and combined (2-3 minutes).
+- In a large mixing bowl, cream butter and sugar together with a hand mixer until aerated and combined (2-3 minutes).

 - Once the flour has come back down to room temperature after heat treating, add it to the butter and sugar along with the vanilla extract, milk, and salt.
 Use your hand mixer to combine.